South Sumatra: Religion

 The people of the province, as with other parts of Sumatra with the exception of Bangka Belitung and North Sumatra provinces, overwhelmingly follow the Shafi'i school of law of Sunni Islam.
 The religion is mainly adopted by the ethnic Malays, Javanese, Minangkabau, and Sundanese.
 Other minority religions are also practiced; the Chinese primarily follow Mahayana Buddhism and Christianity.

+As of 2022, Islam is the largest religion in South Sumatra, being practised by 97.59% of the population.
+Minority religions are Christianity (Protestant and Roman Catholic) with 2.34%, Buddhism 0.06%, and others (including Folk religion, Hinduism and Confucianism) 0.01% of the population.

 Culture

 Like most other provincial cultures on the island of Sumatra, the culture of the province of South Sumatra is largely influenced by Malay culture.
 In addition, there are some cultures that are influenced by Islam, and some are influenced by the greatness of the Srivijaya kingdom.
-South Sumatra's cultural wealth includes traditional houses, traditional clothing, various types of dances, as well as typical food from the area.
+South Sumatra's cultural wealth includes traditional houses, traditional clothing, various types of dances, religious ceremonies such as Sedekah Rame, as well as typical food from the area.
 The cultural wealth of South Sumatra is not only popular within the South Sumatra region itself.

 In all corners of Indonesia, various South Sumatran cultures are well-known, even popular with many people.
 An example is the rumah limas traditional house, this house has been adopted by many people in various regions because the construction is not complicated.
 In addition, songket weaving is also a distinctive fabric favored by many people.
 The South Sumatran signature food, Pempek, can not only be found in the city of Palembang and the surrounding area, but also has spread throughout Indonesia as well as neighbouring countries such as Singapore and Malaysia.